-CaptureNotes 2 for iOS review
+CaptureNotes 2 full review

 This is a golden age of note-taking applications for the iPad.
 Apps like Pear Note and Notability give students, journalists and writers handy tools for recording and writing up.
 CaptureNotes 2 from G8R Software joins the top tier of such offerings.

 Like its rivals, CaptureNotes 2 lets you make an audio recording of a lecture as you type – or write, if you prefer a stylus – your notes.
 You can choose lined or unlined ‘paper’, and there are a variety of text sizes and fonts, as well as colour and ink thickness for stylus use.
 The audio recorder is pretty refined.
 You can set the iPad’s microphone to record in high, medium, or low quality – high quality will eat up memory – and you can adjust the playback settings to fast-forward, rewind and jump back in the audio at increments of your choosing.

 CaptureNotes 2 also allows you to import PDFs and make annotations on them.
 When you’re done, you can save your notes to Dropbox, export them to an iTunes backup, or make a PDF of them.

 Where CaptureNotes 2 really distinguishes itself is in its ability to let you organise your notes.
 You can create notebooks for specific events, and ‘binders’ that encompass a number of notebooks.